 LAPD detective Tom Ludlow is a ruthlessly efficient, unorthodox undercover cop.
 Captain Jack Wander always covers for Tom, as do even his somewhat jealous colleagues.
 After technically excessive violence against a vicious Korean gang during the liberation of a kidnapped kid sex slave, Tom becomes the target of IA's hotshot, captain James Biggs, who feels passed over after Wander's promotion to chief.
 Tom's corrupt, disloyal ex-patrol partner Terrence Washington sides with IA but is killed during a shop robbery in Tom's presence.
 Written by

-Early in the film, Capt.
-Wander (Forest Whitaker) instructs two of his officers to return to the station house, which he refers to as 'the barn,' a possible reference to 'The Shield' in which Whitaker had a starring role prior to this film.
+Early in the film, Captain Wander (Forest Whitaker) instructs two of his officers to return to the station house, which he refers to as "the barn", a possible reference to The Shield (2002), in which Whitaker had a starring role prior to this film.
 See more »

 79 of 108 people found this review helpful.

 Was this review helpful to you?